 It is just around the corner from the Acqua Alta bookstore, which we write about further down the page.
 You can see the entrance to the bookstore along the canal to the right of the photo.
 It is where the flag and boat are.

-Near the Arsenale, this museum should be visited by anyone who wants to understand fully the history of Venice Italy.
-For Venice as a trading city, built on water, ship building was vital and this museum provides an interesting insight.
-Entrance is only 3 Euros and the Gondola display is the best part.
+Near the Arsenale, this museum should be visited by anyone who wants to understand fully the history of Venice, Italy.
+For Venice as a trading city, built on water, was vital and this museum provides an interesting insight.
+The Gondola display is the best part.

 A big church built in the 15th century.
 Very big and very impressive.
 Definitely well worth visiting.